astronomer/astro-docs/enterprise/v0.25/06_manage-astronomer/11_configure-nfs.md

 Starting in Astronomer Enterprise v0.25, you can use an external [Network File System (NFS) Volume](https://kubernetes.io/docs/concepts/storage/volumes/#nfs) to deploy DAGs to an Airflow Deployment on Astronomer.

 Unlike [deploying DAGs via the Astronomer CLI](/docs/enterprise/v0.25/deploy/deploy-cli), deploying DAGs to an NFS volume, such as Azure File Storage or Google Cloud Filestore, does not require rebuilding a Docker image and restarting your underlying Airflow service.
 When a DAG is added to an NFS volume, it automatically appears in the Airflow UI without requiring additional action or causing downtime.
-This type of deployment is useful for larger organizations who want a clear separation between Airflow environment code and DAG code.
+This type of deployment is useful for larger organizations who want a clear separation between Airflow envi

 This guide provides the necessary setup for connecting an NFS volume to Astronomer as a DAG deploy option.
 Some considerations before completing this setup:

+- You can configure NFS volumes only for Airflow Deployments running Airflow 2.0+.
-- NFS volumes are used only for DAG deploys.
-To add dependencies or other requirements to your Deployment, you still need to set them in your `requirements.txt` and `packages.txt` files and rebuild your image via the CLI as described in [Customize Images](/docs/enterprise/v0.25/develop/customize-image).
+- You can use NFS volumes only for deploying DAGs.
+To push dependencies or other requirements to your Airflow Deployment, you still need to update your `requirements.txt` and `packages.txt` files and rebuild your image via the CLI as described in [Customize Images](/docs/enterprise/v0.25/develop/customize-image).
-- DAGs must be deployed directly to NFS volumes.
-They cannot be deployed via the Astronomer CLI or an Astronomer service account.
-For an example of how to configure DAG deploys, see Step 6 of [Provision an NFS Volume (Amazon EFS)](/docs/enterprise/v0.25/manage-astronomer/configure-nfs).
+- If you configure an NFS volume for an Airflow Deployment, you can't deploy DAGs via the Astronomer CLI or an Astronomer service account.
+These options are available only for Deployments configured with an image-based deploy mechanism.

 ## Provision an NFS Volume